kevinmilly/encourage-crm/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-Please feel free to contribute through code or through theory.
-Everyone has their own thoughts in regards to how we can all become more productivity.
-If you have thoughts in regards to ideas, please feel free to 'Create an Issue' or give feedback through a feature suggestion.

 1. Fork the Project